ray2day/ray2day/README.md

 Other
 - learned working with assistive tools like Postman and other third party tools like Toastr, Quill, Syncfusion, Ochard Core
 - a lot of practicing, a lot of exercises and built some (hobby) applications of my own
-- also I am having conversations with professionals in the workfield to help me to choose my path in coding
+- also had conversations with professionals in the workfield to help me to choose my path in coding

 **As far learning C# coding / .NET development concerned I was BUSY WITH:**